Niek-HM/flaskFiver/README.md

 5. dotenv

 This should be everything since the rest of the dependencies are automatically installed with python.
 If anything is missing, please open a issue.

+## What did i learn
+For this project i used flask for the first time together with SQL.
+With this i first experienced a couple of problems since i have not used them together yet.
+Also was it new for me to code a website at sutch a low level giving me mutch more freedom with a trade of in the dificulty.

+some more stuff i learned about sql some more stuff i learned about flask etc